needle-mirror/com.unity.localization/Documentation~/localization.md

 ### Available Locales
 **Available Locales** contains the list of locales that the Project supports when built.
 By default, this uses an *AddressableLocalesProvider*, which uses the Addressable system to fetch Locales.
-However, you can also create a class that inherits from *LocalesProvider* to completely customise this (see [Scripting Examples](#scripting-examples)).
+However, you can also create a class that inherits from *LocalesProvider* to completely customize this (see [Scripting Examples](#scripting-examples)).

 ### Locales
 A Locale represents a language and region.
 It can also contain additional information, such as currency, calendar, and user-added custom data.